Csecsi85/Word-reader-for-kids/README.md

-# Word reader for kids
+# Word reader for kids in Spanish

 ## Brief description: